sdornel/1904-text-searcher/README.md

 # 1904-text-searcher

-This repository contains copies of the 1904 Patriarchal Text
+This repository contains copies of the 1904 Patriarchal Text.
+It uses texts found in https://github.com/bibleproofs/1904/

 To view the text in its entirety:
 - cat transliterated.lowercase.txt